-Bankruptcy fraud is a serious offense and penalties vary.
+Bankruptcy fraud is a serious offense, and penalties vary.
 Most often, purchases or profits are not included in the bankruptcy.
 You will be required to pay for purchases or refund the profits related to your fraudulent activities.
-If you are convicted, your bankruptcy will be reviewed and you will no longer qualify for an automatic discharge.
+If you are convicted, your bankruptcy will be reviewed, and you will no longer qualify for an automatic discharge.

 A consumer proposal or bankruptcy may be very difficult to obtain in the future, should you run into financial problems again.
 Depending on the seriousness of the offense, fines may be charged, and jail time can also be part of the penalty.